SpaceKatt/cs143_project-three_24-card-game/README.md

   - This project is backed up on GitHub.
   - This project is licensed under GPL v3.0
   - This project was developed on Windows 10.
+  - Moving around ones that are being multiplied/divided may give additional points and are counted as distinct solutions.
+  - Next step would be to generate all solutions for a given hand, then generate all possible hands drawn from the deck.